tasky-aws/tasky-api/README.md

 ![Audit-Check](https://github.com/tasky-aws/tasky-api/workflows/Audit-Check/badge.svg)

 _This was going through a period of rapid development to get a proof of concept working.
-I'm now slowly going through and adding better features/refactoring, so bear with me._
+I'm now slowly going through and adding better features/refactoring, so bear with me on the test/abstraction scenario._

 This is the api for Tasky.
 It handles all requests to AWS, at present it handles retrieving logs from cloud watch in a stream-like fashion, retrieving all ECS data.

+Once the ZMQ integration is finished, i'll be happy to spend a bit more work getting this ready and refactoring.
+The intention is to support more stream-like AWS content and lets see if anything else with their UI will make me unhappy.
+## Getting started

+### Dependencies
+There are none, its an executable

 Theres some work to do for me to be happy with this as a proof of concept:
 - Write a decent readme
 - Write tests and post coverage (i have code for this but theres some work to do)
-- Build and release with CI

 Here's a dump of my TODO list:
 ```